 - Continuous Data Protection requires adequate resources (memory, CPU, disk pool storage performance and disk capacity) and should not be enabled on DataCore Servers with limited resources.

-- Use dedicated pools for Continuous Data Protection-enabled virtual disks and the history logs for those virtual disks.
+- Use one disk pool for the CDP-enabled virtual disks and a different disk pool for the history logs of the CDP-enabled virtual disks; as history logs being present in the same disk pool as the CDP-enabled virtual disks may increase the I/O load of the disk pool.
 Disk pools used should have sufficient free space at all times.
 System Health thresholds and email notification via tasks should be configured for notification when disk pool free space reaches the attention threshold to ensure sufficient free space.

 - Enabling Continuous Data Protection for a virtual disk increases the amount of write I/O to that virtual disk.
 This may increase I/O latency to the disk pools used by the virtual disk and the history log and decrease host I/O performance to virtual disks using these disk pools.
 Continuous Data Protection should be used with caution to protect mission critical data only.